-Led by Calgary Municipal Land Corporation (CMLC) and approved by Calgary City Council in 2018, the Rivers District Master Plan is a 20-year vision for the redevelopment of Stampede Park and east Victoria Park as Calgary’s Culture + Entertainment District.
+Led by Calgary Municipal Land Corporation (CMLC) and approved by Calgary City Council in 2018, the Rivers District Master Plan (RDMP) is a 20-year vision for the redevelopment of Stampede Park and east Victoria Park as Calgary’s Culture + Entertainment District.

 It will result in four million square feet of mixed-use development and over 8,000 new residents moving into a vibrant community nestled on 286 acres of Calgary’s downtown east side.